And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever. Amen.Matthew 6:13(KJV)

 When we pray we are called to be sincere in our prayers and to pray into the will of God, for He will not answer insincere or selfish prayers that conflict with His nature and will.

-But He also called us to pray: lead us not into temptation.
-And although we know that God never 'tempts' His children, He uses the trials and temptation of life to test our confidence in Him, encouraging us to depend upon HIM and not on ourselves, when we face the trials and temptations in life.
+But He also called us to pray: "Lead us not into temptation."
+And although we know that God never 'tempts' His children, He uses the trials and temptations of life to test our confidence in Him, encouraging us to depend upon HIM and not on ourselves when we face the trials and temptations in life.

-Heavenly Father, we praise You for Who You are.
-We pray that Your will be done in our lives and Your purpose be fulfilled on earth, when Christ Jesus will reign as King of kings and bring peace to this war-torn world.
-Provide our daily needs, and forgive me for the times when I have not loved You as I should and depended on myself instead of trusting You.
-Help me to resist the temptations in life and to acknowledge my total dependence on You, especially in times of trials and testings - and keep me I pray from all the evil attacks of the enemy - for Thine is the kingdom, and the power, and the glory, for ever and ever.
-AMEN.
+Heavenly Father, I praise You for Who You are.
+May Your will be done in my life and Your purpose be fulfilled on earth, when Christ Jesus will reign as King of kings and bring peace to this war-torn world.
+Please provide for my daily needs, and forgive me for the times when I have not loved You as I should and depended on myself instead of trusting You.
+Help me to resist the temptations in life and to acknowledge my total dependence on You, especially in times of trials and testings.
+And keep me, I pray, from all the evil attacks of the enemy, for Thine is the kingdom, and the power, and the glory, for ever and ever, AMEN.